 Radial Stamina was our replacement for the old stamina system in Operation Starfall.

-Built using ShaderGraph, this was my first hands-on shader
+Built using ShaderGraph, this was my first hands-on shader project.

 Creating this stamina system meant stepping out of my comfort zone and diving into shaders.
 Instead of a code-only approach, I explored how to build gameplay features through visual scripting.
 I pair-programmed parts of the stamina logic with another developer, while focusing on ShaderGraph with pointers from both the art and technical directors.